 I like embroidering flour sack towels when I’m in the mood for relaxing, easy needlework that doesn’t require any kind of thinking or planning.
 I usually keep a couple towels “kitted up” in my work basket, ready for moments when I need something to do with my hands, but can’t afford deep concentration on needlework.

-PS… Great source for flour sack towels: American Chair Store.
+PS… Great source for flour sack towels: ACS Home and Work.
 I use their Deluxe Flour Sack Towel.
-They’re nicer than any I’ve found anywhere else, and, so far, they’ve been consistently nice, which is good.
+It’s a pretty nice towel!
 They’re cheaper by the dozen, so if you plan to decorate many towels with hand embroidery, consider getting them by the dozen…